 Had Death not released a sole 45 record, that would eventually would become the stuff of legends amongst punk rock/Detroit collectors, nobody would have know about the band, Death.
 Eventually, internet curiosity would lead to the band being rediscovered and lead to this documentary 35 years later.

-If Rock documentaries are meant to reveal something profound and not simply regurgitate already plundered histories of elitist rock band, then Death: A Band Called Death is a perfect example of what the medium can accomplish.
+If Rock documentaries are meant to reveal something profound and not simply regurgitate the already plundered histories of elite rock bands, then Death: A Band Called Death is a perfect example of what the medium can accomplish.
 Telling the stories that should be told.
-Their music is so far ahead of its time, like Jimi Hendrix and Thin Lizzy if they were progressive punks.
+Their music itself was so far ahead of its time, like Jimi Hendrix and Thin Lizzy if they were progressive punks.
 At other times, they sound more like a hardcore punk band from the 80s, skipping over the Sex Pistols, Ramones-era altogether in speed and complexity.
 I guess in Death there is sometimes rebirth.